-Jessica has had extensive postgraduate training and experience in the field of mental health and has worked as a mental health professional for a number of years with people across the lifespan in a variety of settings, including forensic mental health, child and adolescent mental health and specialist youth outreach mental health.
+Jessica has had extensive postgraduate training and experience in the field of mental health and has worked as a mental health professional for a number of years with people across the lifespan in a variety of settings, including forensic mental health, child and adolescent mental health, specialist youth outreach mental health and private practice.

-Jessica specialises in working with adolescents and young adults (14 years to 25 years) experiencing mental health issues such as anxiety, depression, trauma, psychosis, school/work related problems, general distress and difficulty coping.
+Jessica specialises in working with adolescents and young adults (14 years to 25 years) experiencing mental health issues such as anxiety, depression, emotional dysregulation, interpersonal difficulties, trauma, psychosis, school/work related problems, general distress and difficulty coping.

-In her work, Jessica uses a range of techniques when working with clients, including, but not limited to, the following:
+In her work, Jessica uses a range of techniques including, but not limited to, the following:

 · Acceptance and Commitment Therapy